YELLOWKNIFE GUILD OF ARTS AND CRAFTS

 All participants must be full adult members of the Guild.
 The fee is $40 per month or $5 per session and must be paid online.
 Scheduled open studio sessions may be cancelled during holiday periods and do not run during the summer months.

-Scheduled fibre open studio sessions operate on a drop-in basis on Friday mornings from 9:00 am to 11:00 am.
-These sessions are restricted to clean and quiet disciplines such as knitting, basketry, and weaving.
+Scheduled fibre open studio sessions operate on a drop-in basis on Friday mornings from 9 am to noon.
+These sessions are restricted to clean and quiet disciplines such as weaving, knitting, and basketry.

 Each fibre open studio is hosted by member with experience in one or more disciplines.
 Participants are expected to be able to work independently on their own projects as the host may not have the skills necessary to assist with all disciplines.